sfvicente/BlazorBestPracticesAndGuidelines/Docs/Components/Components-Lifecycle.md

 }
 ```

-At the time that the constructor is executed, the parameter is not yet set.
+At the time that the constructor is executed, the parameter has not yet been set.
 It will be available when `OnInitialized` or `OnInitializedAsync` is called.

 ```csharp
 public abstract class MyCustomComponent: ComponentBase